214.501.4984

 What HOA Rules Usually Cover

-• Exterior materials and finishes.
+• Exterior materials and finishes

-• Roof types, slopes, and colors.
+• Roof types, slopes, and colors

-• Window styles and placement.
+• Window styles and placement

-• Landscaping and tree removal.
+• Landscaping and tree removal

-• Fencing height and material.
+• Fencing height and material

-• Placement of driveways, garages, and outbuildings.
+• Placement of driveways, garages, and outbuildings

 Why They Matter Early

 For example, if you want a bold contemporary design in a community that only allows pitched roofs, you’re setting yourself up for conflict.
-Or if you want to build a guest house but the HOA prohibits detached structures, you’ll have to rethink your plan entirely.
+Or if you want to build a guest house but the HOA prohibits detached structures, you’ll have to rethink your plan altogether.

 The Approval Process

-• Approve outright.
+• Approve outright

-• Approve with conditions.
+• Approve with conditions

-• Request revisions.
+• Request revisions

-• Reject designs that violate guidelines.
+• Reject designs that violate guidelines

 Common Restrictions in Dallas HOAs

-• Roof pitch requirements: Many HOAs forbid flat or low-slope roofs.
+• Roof pitch requirements: Many HOAs forbid flat or low-slope roofs

-• Exterior material limits: Some neighborhoods require a percentage of brick or stone.
+• Exterior material limits: Some neighborhoods require a percentage of brick or stone

-• Tree preservation: In addition to city ordinances, HOAs may add stricter rules.
+• Tree preservation: In addition to city ordinances, HOAs may add stricter rules

 The Balance Between Vision and Rules